 Back in the day when I first started school, full color printing was pretty expensive, and in the time before Facebook (yes I know, I’m ancient… moving on) digital only design wouldn’t cut it at all.
 I remember one of my professors repeating over and over, “If your logo design doesn’t work in just black ink, it’s useless”.

 Nowadays full color laser printing is ubiquitous, and designing for screens is the bread and butter for every designer.
-We use beautiful gradients and halftones, incredibly precise hex codes that give us any possible color combination imaginable and hi resolution monitors give us images that appear more vivid than the real world objects in front of us.
+We use beautiful gradients and halftones, incredibly precise hex codes that give us any color combination imaginable and high resolution monitors give us images that appear more vivid than the real world objects in front of us.

-How easy would it be to think that my old professor’s words are irrelevant today, just an artifact of older times where things were completely different.
+How easy would it be to think that my old professor’s words are irrelevant today, just an artefact of older times when things were completely different.
 And yet they still hold true; not because sometimes we will have to choose to print design in one ink only to save up on some money (which in some situations, it’s totally still the case), but because we if we rely solely on color to be the only affordance for our design, we are failing to communicate with a significant portion of our audience.

 Color is a powerful tool that affords seemingly endless design possibilities, but far too many of us design with only one type of color vision in mind—our own.

 If you read my previous post you will know why I think it’s important to consider all these different types of color visions in our design process, and to do so very early on.
 We have the ability and the responsibility to make the things we create have, not only a bare minimum of usability, but to be inclusive too and give our whole audience the same enjoyable experience regardless of their ability.
 To paraphrase Geri Coady, we have the obligation to give all our readers the respect they deserve.